atre/it-for-kids/docs/README.md

     - Advanced robot-constructor with Lego EV3.
 Creation of an interactive robot-helper using advanced desktop code block editor

 - #### IoT (Internet of Things)
-  - Microcomputers that are as are small as your credit card nowadays
+  - Microcomputers that are as small as your credit card nowadays
   - Using microcomputers in smart-devices and wearable electronics
   - Arduino and RaspberryPi fun projects
   - Different sensors and expansions to play with